ember-learn/cli-guides/guides/basic-use/cli-commands.md

 ### What it does

 `ember addon` creates all the boilerplate files for a new Ember addon.
-It puts them in a folder with the same name as whatever we provide in place of `<my-app-name>`.
+It puts them in a folder with the same name as whatever we provide in place of `<my-addon-name>`.

 ### Example use